 Early History of the Hemmens family

 This web page shows only a small excerpt of our Hemmens research.
-Another 375 words (27 lines of text) covering the years 1677, 1700, 1566, 1630, 1623, 1602, 1653 and 1945 are included under the topic Early Hemmens History in all our PDF Extended History products and printed products wherever possible.
+Another 185 words (13 lines of text) covering the years 1677, 1700, 1566, 1630, 1623, 1602, 1653, 1945, 1695 and 1684 are included under the topic Early Hemmens History in all our PDF Extended History products and printed products wherever possible.

 Hemmens Spelling Variations

 Medieval scribes most often spelled names by the way they sounded. spelling variations, are thus, very common in records dating from that time.
 Over the years, Hemmens has been spelled Hemming, Heming, Hemming, Hemmings, Hemyng and others.

 Early Notables of the Hemmens family (pre 1700)

 Notable amongst the Clan from early times was John Heminges (sometimes spelled Heming or Heminge) (1566-1630), an actor in the King's Men, the playing company for which William Shakespeare wrote.
-He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the...
-Another 73 words (5 lines of text) are included under the topic Early Hemmens Notables in all our PDF Extended History products and printed products wherever possible.
+He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the King's Men.
+A memorial statue of him can be found in London.

+Another 79 words (6 lines of text) are included under the topic Early Hemmens Notables in all our PDF Extended History products and printed products wherever possible.